0-5stepdown/Trump_Executive_Actions/README.md

 # Project Overview

 Given the fast pace at which President Trump is announcing executive actions in his second term, it is not practical for a human to manually parse through a large corpus of documents to determine which public policy areas are being impacted.
-Therefore, a combination of latent semantic analysis and K-means clustering algorithms were used to group executive actions by policy themes based on content similarity.
+Therefore, this project utilized a combination of latent semantic analysis and K-means clustering algorithms to group executive actions by policy themes based on content similarity.
 The output of this project allows the user to quickly see the distribution of policy themes in the executive actions and inspect a sample set of documents before deciding to dive deeper into specific areas.

 The project was organized using the following workflow: